SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.6.md

 If any of the optional requirements for the parameter relationship feature have not been met, clicking the light bulb icon in the top-right corner of the trend graph will show a message that advises to unlock all capabilities of this feature.

-Both messages are clickable and link to the relevant section of the DataMiner Documentation.
+Both messages are clickable and link to the relevant section of the DataMiner documentation.

 #### System Center: Enhancements made to Database > Offload section [ID_36037]